Critique and Curating

 To think ‘laterally’ and creatively in order to discern connections and possibilities between curatorial practice and critique;

-To demonstrate these competences in a well-researched essay.
+To demonstrate these competences in assignments.

 No additional information available.